 The early 90s were a tough time, and when no-one leapt at the chance to employ me, my wife and I started our own design business, Magma Design.
 I soon fell back on my illustration skills doing storyboards for TV Commercials.
 My first big break came doing regular editorial illustrations for The Listener magazine, which I did for 6 years.

-Since then I've illustrated more than 90 books, published in 27 countries, and I have been awarded as both a writer and illustrator, and also as a book designer.
+Since then I've illustrated more than 100 books, published in 31 countries, translated into 18 languages, and I have been awarded as both a writer and illustrator, and also as a book designer.
+In 2017 I was the recipient of the New Zealand Arts Foundation Mallinson Rendal Award, for lifetime achievement as an illustrator.
+I am a two time recipient of the International Youth Library's White Raven Award (listing the top 200 children's books in the world) for: Fuzzy Doodle (written by Melinda Szymanik, published by Scholastic NZ) in 2017, and my innovative hybrid part-novel, part-comic Monkey Boy (Scholastic NZ), in 2015.
+Monkey Boy also won the top prize for junior fiction at the 2015 New Zealand Book Awards for Children and Young Adults.
 My illustrated biography Much Ado About Shakespeare won the Russell Clark Illustration Award for best illustration at the 2016 NZ Book Awards for Children and Young Adults.
-In 2014 I created a hybrid part-novel part-comic Monkey Boy (Scholastic NZ) which won the top prize for junior fiction at the 2015 New Zealand Book Awards for Children and Young Adults, and was also selected by the International Youth Library as one of the top 200 children's books in the world.
 I enjoy working across a broad range of books, from my illustrated biographies Faithfully Mozart (PQ/Hodder 2005) and Much Ado About Shakespare (Upstart 2016), to my best-selling pre-school books The Wheels on the Bus (Hodder Moa 2010) and Old MacDonald's Farm (Hodder Moa 2011).
 In 2014 my work on The Three Bears Sort Of (written by Yvonne Morrison, published by Scholastic 2013), won the Overall Children's Choice at the New Zealand Post Book Awards for Children and Young Adults, taking a staggering 2/3 of the 15,000 votes.
 Three Bears Sort Of also won the Children's Choice at the 2014 West Australian Young Readers Book Awards.
 Other notable books include my junior fiction series Flying Furballs (Uptart 2016), my wordless picture book The Weather Machine (Hachette 2013), and one of my personal favourites was illustrating Margaret Mahy's Dashing Dog (Harper Collins 2013).
-I am co-creator of the hit international series Dinosaur Rescue and Dragon Knight (both with Kyle Mewburn, published by Scholastic 2012-2016).
+I am co-creator of the hit international hit series Dinosaur Rescue (with Kyle Mewburn, published by Scholastic 2012-2015).